 HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start using this medication and each time you get an injection.
 If you have any questions regarding the information, consult your doctor or pharmacist.This medication is given by injection by an experienced health care professional.
 It is injected into the affected muscles (intramuscularly) when treating eye disorders, muscle spasms and wrinkles.
 When used to prevent migraines, it is injected into the muscles of the head and neck.
-It is injected into the skin (intradermally) for the treatment of excessive sweating.Your dose, the number of injections, the site of injections, and how often you receive the medication will be determined by your condition and your response to therapy.
+It is injected into the skin (intradermally) for the treatment of excessive sweating.
+When treating overactive bladder, it is injected into the bladder.Your dose, the number of injections, the site of injections, and how often you receive the medication will be determined by your condition and your response to therapy.
 Most people start to see an effect within a few days to 2 weeks, and the effect usually lasts 3 to 6 months.